What is EOS? The Complete Guide to understanding EOS Blockchain

 The cost of developing a dApp on EOS invariably depends on three primary factors – resource types, resource usage, and resource allocation.
 Let’s discuss these three factors in detail.

-In the case of dApps, three types of resources are consumed by accounts:
+- Resource Type In the case of dApps, accounts consume three types of resources:

 - RAM – State Storage